kdl-org/kdl-org.github.io/src/_includes/partials/faq.md

 "marking up" a text document with special tags, although KDL can still be useful for templating engines that want to be more strict about text fragments.

+If you need to interoperate with a service that consumes or emits XML, or for some other reason have need to write "XML in KDL", [we have XiK, an official microsyntax for losslessly encoding XML](https://github.com/kdl-org/kdl/blob/main/XML-IN-KDL.md).

 </section>